 Monsters University and Juicy Juice Ice Pops

-We love all the Monsters movies and the kids are looking forward to seeing the movie this summer.
+We love all the Monsters Inc movies and the kids are looking forward to watching all their favorite Monster University movies when their out of school for the summer.

 Now that the hot weather is here I am trying to find all sorts of ways to cool off with the kids.
 One of my favorite ways to cool off the kids is with a healthy frozen snack.
 I love to make homemade ice pops with fruit juice.